Things to know before traveling to Belize

 - Items you will definitely want to pack on your trip to Belize

 With so much to explore, here are

 1. English is the main language spoken.
+Even though the country is hugged by Mexico and Guatamala, english is the official language of Belize.
 Many people in Belize are tri-lingual, also speaking Spanish & Creole.
 Belize is the only English speaking country in Central America.

 2. Belize used to be known as the British Honduras.
 They only gained their independence in 1981.